Corpus Earthling: Background

 Adapted from Louis Charbonneau's novel Corpus Earthling, first published by Zenith Books in 1960.
 In the novel, Paul is an unmarried university instructor with amorous desires for Laurie, one of his students.
 He is a latent telepath who has been compelled, on at least three occasions, toward suicide by an alien force that calls him "the listener".
 The invaders were brought to Earth with the first geological samples from Mars (the story is set post 1990).
 Dr Temple, who diagnoses Paul as schizophrenic after he reveals he hears voices, is the first to be possessed when he touches the alien rocks with his tongue.
 At the end, after killing the aliens, Paul finds a telepathic girlfriend.

-This was the second of three episodes to star Robert Culp (the other two were "The Architects of Fear" written by Meyer Dolinski and "Demon with a Glass Hand" by Harlan Ellison).
-Culp indicated that of the three episodes, he felt the "talking rocks" episode was the one he liked least of "The Outer Limits" episodes he shot.
+This was the second of three episodes to star Robert Culp (the other two were "The Architects of Fear" written by Meyer Dolinsky and "Demon with a Glass Hand" by Harlan Ellison).
+Culp indicated that of the three episodes, he felt the "talking rocks" episode was the one he liked least of The Outer Limits episodes he shot.